 At least 10 Kazakh citizens are required to form a public association.
 Foreign citizens and stateless persons may not be founders of public associations, although they can be members of public associations (other than political parties) if this is specified in the charter of the association.
 Citizens aged 16 or older may be members of youth public associations affiliated with political parties.
 The age requirements for members of other youth and children’s public associations is specified by their charters or regulations (Article 11 of the PA Law).

 All NCOs must be registered with the Ministry of Justice based on the Law on State Registration of Legal Entities and Record-Registration of Branches and Representative Offices.
 NCO applicants are required to pay a registration fee, which is determined by the Tax Code.
 Currently, the fee is the approximate equivalent of 50 USD.
-For associations of youth or people with disabilities, the registration fee is reduced to USD 14.
+For associations of youth or people with disabilities, the registration fee is reduced to the approximate equivalent of 15 USD.

-Registration of NCOs is relatively straightforward and usually takes about 10 working days.
+Registration of NCOs is relatively straightforward and usually takes about five working days.
 To register a public association, an application must be submitted within two months from the date of its formation, which must be accompanied by the charter, the minutes of the founding meeting that adopted the charter, information about the organization’s founders, documents confirming the status and legal address of the organization, and proof of payment of the appropriate registration fee.
 In case of refusal to register a public association, or any other organization, the registration body must provide a written rejection that explains the reason for refusal.

 The PA Law (Article 7) categorizes public associations by territorial status as local, regional, and national public associations.
-Regional public associations must have branches in at least 2 oblasts of Kazakhstan, and national public associations must have branches in at least 8 oblasts, including the cities of Astana and Almaty.
+Regional public associations must have branches in at least 2 oblasts of Kazakhstan, and national public associations must have branches in at least 9 oblasts, including the cities of AAstana, Almaty and Shymkent.

 Barriers to Operational Activity